raspdevpy/ccdoc/guide/Channel/serverChannels.md

 # $serverChannels

-Return all the channels inside the guild\
+Return all the channels inside the guild.
-\

 ## Usage